 Some teens choose to get a jump on the American Dream by starting their own business.
 In this case, the paperwork could potentially get pretty complicated.
-Small business owners will owe income tax on anything they earn above the income threshold, as well as self-employment tax.
-However, in order to determine taxable income, a young business owner will need to track income and expenses.
-Your teen will need to get form Schedule C (Profit and Loss from Business) when filing the 1040.
+Small business owners will owe income tax on anything they earn above the income threshold, as well as self-employment tax, which is 15.3%, regardless of how much they make.

 Teens and Unearned Income

 If your child receives income from investments–that is, unearned income–in addition to earned income, the amounts must be added together in order to determine the filing requirements.
 Teens under age 18 will have to pay taxes on unearned income if exceeds a certain amount.
 In 2020, that unearned income trigger amount is $1,100.

 Parents will probably want to file their child’s unearned income separately.
 Adding your teen’s unearned income to your return requires a separate form–8814 Parents’ Election to Report Child’s Interest and Dividends–and it can result in a higher income tax for the parent.

 In addition, it’s important to note that it is illegal for a parent to claim capital gains from the sale of a child’s stock.
 In general, it makes more sense for a child’s unearned income to be filed on a separate return.